 A loaf of sweet, soft banana bread is always a welcome treat at the table.
 Breakfast, brunch, snack time, or dessert – anytime is the perfect time to stop and have a slice!

 Many say that the best banana bread is dotted throughout with crunchy chopped walnuts.
 So there’s a balance of sweet and earthy flavors in every bite.
-Others believe that banana bread is a classic loaf best served without nuts.
+Others believe that a classic loaf is best served without nuts.

 Whichever way you like yours, we can all agree that it is comforting and satisfying.
 More importantly, of course – it is simply delicious.
 A treat that never lasts long in the house.

 But, how do you consistently make such baked goodness with complete confidence?
 Why with super ripe bananas and self-rising flour!

 The ripest bananas create the sweetest, most tender crumb.
 And, using self-rising flour means that the key baking ingredients are in the exact right proportion.

 This nearly guarantees that the loaves will bake up beautifully every time.